Focusing on the academic, social and personal development of all students.

 - Matoska International IB World School is a program offered to all students in the White Bear Lake Area School District.
 The program is an International Baccalaureate (IB) world school.
 The District provides transportation from any point in the school district for students enrolled at this school.
 Learn more at the Matoska International website.

-White Bear Lake Area Schools will be offering a Hybrid Learning Model for all students K-12+.
-A Distance Learning Model will also be available for all families who choose that as an option.
-Regardless of which learning model a family chooses for its student(s), we are committed to providing an engaging, equitable and quality learning experience for each student.
+White Bear Lake Area Schools is currently offering Full Distance Learning for all students K-12+.
+Regardless of which learning model offered, we are committed to providing an engaging, equitable and quality learning experience for each student.

 The nine elementary schools in the White Bear Lake Area School District serves students in kindergarten through 5th grades.
 Children are eligible to be enrolled in the White Bear Lake Area Public Schools if their legal address is within the boundaries of the school district.
 To enroll a child in kindergarten, he/she must be five years of age on or before September 1.